digicatapult/vitalam-flux-infra/README.md

-# DSCP Flux Infra
+# Veritable Flux Infra

-Work in progress flux repo to bring up a DSCP kubernetes chain.
+Work in progress flux repo to bring up a Veritable kubernetes chain.

 ## Getting started

-To get started using the dscp-flux-infra in a local kind cluster please see [here](./docs/getting-started.md).
+To get started using the veritable-flux-infra in a local kind cluster please see [here](./docs/getting-started.md).

 ## Repository structure